cbmira01/Ollama-for-SQL-Server/Docs/TESTING.md

    - Try to implement something from the [ROADMAP](./ROADMAP.md).
    - Or try to improve an existing feature.
    - Or try something new!
+   - Write test code along with your new work.

 2. **Build and Test**
    - Build the solution in `Debug` configuration and ensure all tests pass.

 3. **Create a Release Build**
-   - Build the solution in `Release` configuration to generate the assembly.
+   - Build the solution in `Release` configuration to generate the CLR assembly.

-4. **Redeploy Assembly**
+4. **Redeploy the Assembly**
-   - Run `Script30` to recreate the CLR function and assembly links.
+   - Run `Script30` to deploy to SQL Server (recreate the CLR function and assembly links).
+   - Establish data to test against your new work.

 5. **Debug Remotely**
    - Attach the debugger to SQL Server as described above.
+   - Use an API development tool like Postman to isolate API requests and responses.

 ---